-Mahila introduces us to three generations of Dalit women who represent a movement that is changing the face of India.
-Young Indira gets her parents full support to fulfil her dream of becoming a teacher.
-Jaysree leads a women farmers’ cooperative that negotiates fair prices for their dairy production.
-And, finally, Mary Rani is the first Dalit woman to be elected president of her village.
+Mahila introduces us to three generations of Dalit women who represent a movement that is changing the face of India: Young Indira gets her parents’ full support to fulfil her dream of becoming a teacher; Jaysree leads a women farmers’ cooperative that negotiates fair prices for their dairy production; and Mary Rani becomes the first Dalit woman to be elected president of her village.